-In business it’s resilience, in psychology it’s plasticity but whatever you call it, flexibility is an essential component of a successful organization.
+In business it’s resilience, in psychology it’s called plasticity but whatever you call it, flexibility is an essential component of a successful organization.
 There is no better way to create flexibility than through highly agile communication systems.

 Unlike cellular phones, RoIP allows you to keep control of your most valuable asset – communication.

 Radio over IP (RoIP) is a cost-effective way to connect radio systems and operators together.
 By utilizing existing IP infrastructure, RoIP can offer organizations and companies improved reliability and increased interoperability.

 To illuminate how RoIP can drive flexibility in your business, we’ve compiled a list of four examples below.